-UK minister says Brexit vote to go ahead in parliament
+UK PM May presses on with parliament Brexit vote as lawmakers urge her to get a better deal

 Barclay said Britain would enter “uncharted waters” if it loses the vote, but May could stay on as prime minister.

-European Union leaders are due to meet in Brussels on Thursday and there has been speculation that May might use that as a chance to press for changes to a deal that has angered both sides in the debate.
+There has been speculation May might use an EU summit on Dec.
+13-14 to press for changes to the deal.

-The strongest opposition to May’s deal centers around the so-called Irish “backstop”, an insurance policy designed to prevent a hard border between EU member Ireland and British-ruled Northern Ireland.
+The strongest opposition centers around the so-called backstop, an insurance policy designed to prevent a hard border between EU member Ireland and British-ruled Northern Ireland.

 Brexit supporters and May’s nominal allies in Northern Ireland’s Democratic Unionist Party say it could leave Britain forced to accept EU regulations indefinitely, or Northern Ireland treated differently from the rest of the United Kingdom.